dora-rs/dora-lerobot/robots/alexk_lcr/RECORDING.md

 - Adjust the serial ports of `lcr_leader` and `lcr_follower` in the `record_mono_teleop_real.yml` file.
 - Adjust the camera ID in the `record_mono_teleop_real.yml` file.
 - Adjust camera and video WIDTH and HEIGHT in the `record_mono_teleop_real.yml` file, if needed.
+- Adjust recording framerate with your camera framerate in the `record_mono_teleop_real.yml` file.
 - Adjust OFFSETS and DRIVE_MODES environment variables in the `record_mono_teleop_real.yml` file for both arms.

 You can now start the Dora pipeline to record episodes for LeRobot: